FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/1_Task0/index.md

 |DVWA|admin|```password```||||

 > [!Info]
-> The Juiceshop and DVWA applications need to be started on the application servers using the following commands.
+> The JuiceShop and DVWA applications need to be started on the application servers using the following commands.
 If we miss this step our health checks will fail.

 **APP-Server1**